ChristopherBiscardi/toast/VISION.md

 Tools like webpack are powerful and complex.
 There are meta-frameworks that choose to lean heavily into taking advantage of these tools, which adds more complexity on top.
-We feel that that end of the spectrum is well occupied and seek to come at the problem of shipping JS performantly from the other
+We feel that end of the spectrum is well occupied and seek to come at the problem of shipping JS performantly from the other
 perspective: Unbundled by default.